Interested in writing a guest post for my blog? Thanks. Here’s the standards by which I accept posts.

 - Email your concept.
 If you’re interested in posting, email me here with a short paragraph explaining your concept.
 Include a link to your blog, if you have one.
 If you don’t have a blog, include a link to at least 2 samples of your writing somewhere online.
 I’ll get back to you within a week as to whether I’d like to proceed.
 If so, we’ll schedule a publication date that works for both of us.

 - Email your Post.
-Once you’re scheduled, email your post to me at least 3 days before our agreed publication date.
+Once you’re scheduled, email your post to me at least 5 days before our agreed publication date.
 Include a short byline and bio (up to 250 words) in the 3rd person, including three links: one for your blog or website, one for your bio or About page, and one for your Twitter profile or Facebook page.
+It is easiest for me if you submit this via a Google Docs share link.
+That allows you to easily see and approve any edits I want to make.

 Want to write better posts?